Sheriff's Office FAQ's

 What items can an Inmate receive through Commissary?
 Inmates can order certain hygiene, food, clothing, and writing items through Commissary.
 Indigent kits with some basic hygiene and other items are available to inmates with no money on their inmate accounts.
 Friends and family also can use an online order system to purchase other kits to be sent to an inmate.
 To learn more about these options, visit our Inmate Commissary information page.

 How do I get a copy of a Sheriff’s Office / Police report?
-Copies of police reports taken by the Coconino County Sheriff’s Office can be requested by completing this Records Request Form and sending your request by email or postal mail to Flagstaff Police / Sheriff Records, 911 E Sawmill Rd, Flagstaff, AZ 86001.
+Copies of police reports taken by the Coconino County Sheriff’s Office can be requested by completing this Online Public Records Request.
+Alternatively, you can download and complete a Records Request Form and send your request by email or postal mail to Flagstaff Police / Sheriff Records, 911 E Sawmill Rd, Flagstaff, AZ 86001.
 A fee may apply.

 What happens if I have a fire during a Fire Ban?
 City, state, and/or federal laws may apply.
 Please note that fireworks and other activities are also included under various stages of fire restrictions.